okajasto/space-tyckiting/README.md

 **Detailed game flow**

 The framework implements the details of game flow under the hood.
 This is just "good to know" information.
+The AI receives all needed information as parameters in `makeDecisions`, it doesn't need to care about the details of join and start.

 0. Each bot connects to server.
 1. Each bot sends `join`